Power factor: Lagging, leading and unity power factors

-Power factor is described as leading if the current waveform is advanced in phase with respect to voltage, or lagging when the current waveform is behind the voltage waveform.
+Power factor is described as leading if the current waveform is advanced in phase concerning voltage, or lagging when the current waveform is behind the voltage waveform.
 A lagging power factor signifies that the load is inductive, as the load will consume reactive power.
 The reactive component $Q$ is positive as reactive power travels through the circuit and is consumed by the inductive load.
 A leading power factor signifies that the load is capacitive, as the load supplies reactive power, and therefore the reactive component $Q$ is negative as reactive power is being supplied to the circuit.

 If θ is the phase angle between the current and voltage, then the power factor is equal to the cosine of the angle, $\cos\theta$:

 Since the units are consistent, the power factor is by definition a dimensionless number between -1 and 1.
-When power factor is equal to 0, the energy flow is entirely reactive and stored energy in the load returns to the source on each cycle.
-When the power factor is 1, referred to as unity power factor, all the energy supplied by the source is consumed by the load.
+When the power factor is equal to 0, the energy flow is entirely reactive, and stored energy in the load returns to the source on each cycle.
+When the power factor is 1, referred to as the unity power factor, all the energy supplied by the source is consumed by the load.
 Power factors are usually stated as leading or lagging to show the sign of the phase angle.
 Capacitive loads are leading (current leads voltage), and inductive loads are lagging (current lags voltage).